How to assign specific parts of an essay

 Here are some suggestions for how to use this feature to support your students at various stages of the writing process:

-Have students do a deep dive on one part of an essay.
+✏️ Have students do a deep dive on one part of an essay.
 If you’re focused on teaching what makes a strong introduction or how to develop the climax of a narrative, assign just that part in your Guided Draft.
 You may also want to consider adding more detailed rubric items by selecting "Customize" on your rubric.

 - Mark the introduction and conclusion optional, and let students know in the prompt or outside of NoRedInk that they should first write their thesis and body paragraphs.
-Then, you can send the essay back for revision and have them add their intro and conclusion.
+Then, you can send the essay back for revision and have them add their introduction and conclusion.

-Give students who finish one part of the essay quickly the option to move on.
-When creating an assignment, select one or two parts as required and the others as optional to make sure students start with the part you’re focused on but still be able to work ahead.
+✏️ Give students who finish one part of the essay quickly the option to move on.
+When creating an assignment, select one or two parts as required and the others as optional to make sure students start with the part you’re focused on, but still be able to work ahead.
 Be sure to explain in the prompt or outside of NoRedInk what your expectations are for when students can work on the optional parts.

-Help students write a paragraph with a strong topic sentence, evidence, and reasoning.
+✏️ Help students write a paragraph with a strong topic sentence, evidence, and reasoning.
 If you want students to focus on writing a standalone paragraph, you can assign a Guided Draft for body paragraphs only.
 Two things to keep in mind for this case:

 - At the moment, there's no way to limit the number of body paragraphs students write.
 Be sure to explain in the prompt or outside of NoRedInk that students should write only one paragraph.